FengMingquan-sjtu/UGMathInteraction/README.md

 </p>

 ## 🔥News
+- *2025-05-16*: We have established a partnership with the [AGI-Eval](https://agi-eval.cn/evaluation/detail?id=61) platform.
 - *2025-02-19*: We have released our evaluation codes based on the rule-based method and the hybrid method.
 - *2025-02-07*: We have released the UGMathBench dataset on Huggingface.
 - *2025-01-23*: Our paper is accepted to ICLR 2025.